emcrisostomo/fswatch/README.md

 installed on your system.
 If `configure` cannot find `<libintl.h>` or the linker cannot find `libintl`, then you may need to manually provide their location to `configure`, usually using the `CPPFLAGS` and the `LDFLAGS` variables.
-See `README.osx` for an example.
+See `README.macos` for an example.

 If `gettext` is not available on your system, `fswatch` shall build correctly, but it will lack localization support and the only available locale will be